cbs-news-data/wage-theft-data/tasks/6-generate-state-reports/output/south_carolina-wage-theft-report.md

 ### Overall amounts

-The data obtained by CBS News shows that, since 2010, 4818 wage theft claims were filed with the South Carolina Department of Labor.
-The total amount assessed by the agency was 8355885.6.
+The data obtained by CBS News shows that, since 2010, 4,818 wage theft claims were filed with the South Carolina Department of Labor.
+The total amount owed was $8,358,985.60.

-The median amount assessed by the agency was 500.0.
+The median amount for each case was $497.81.
 Here's how losing that amount could impact an average worker in south_carolina

-500.0 is the equivalent of:
+$497.81 is the equivalent of:
 * 0 weeks of pay for the average worker in south_carolina.
 * 0 months of rent for the average renter in south_carolina or 0 months of mortgage payments for the average homeowner in south_carolina.
-* 148 tanks of gas for the average driver in south_carolina.
-* 2 weeks of groceries for the average family in south_carolina.\
+* 2 weeks of groceries for the average family in south_carolina.

 ### Amounts paid to claimants

-0.4261104192611042% of the 4818 wage theft cases provided by the South Carolina Department of Labor resulted in a payment to the claimant.
+0%% of the 4,818 wage theft cases provided by the South Carolina Department of Labor resulted in a payment to the claimant.

-The total amount paid to claimants was 307040.6.
+The total amount paid to claimants was $307,040.60.

 Just because a person was paid doesn't mean they were paid the full amount they claimed.
 The median amount paid was 0.0.
 0.0% of the cases paid were paid in full.